Young Lawyers Resilience Training

 Building better, more resilient legal professionals

-As a law graduate myself, I’ve experienced this first-hand.
-Law schools simply don’t equip students with the training and mindsets needed to thrive in the high-pressure environment of a top-tier law firm.
+Across the industry, law graduates are requiring more support and structure from their firms in order to perform at a high level.
+Law schools simply don’t equip students with the practical skills and mindsets they need to thrive in the high-pressure environment of a commercial law firm.

 The program builds graduates’ capabilities in three areas: